mthebaud/predict4all/README.md

   <img src="https://github.com/mthebaud/predict4all/raw/master/res/logos/predict4all_demo_gif.gif">
 </p>

-Predict4All is an **accurate, lightweight, multilingual, free and open-source next word prediction library**.
+Predict4All is an **accurate, fast, lightweight, multilingual, free and open-source next word prediction library**.

 It aims to be integrated in applications to display possible next words and help user input : virtual keyboards, text editors, AAC systems...